After studying Art History and Plastic Arts, Aline Falco turned to Illumination in 2002 and opened her workshop two years later in Strasbourg.

 They are mixed classes, adapted to the potential of each one.
 You only need to be motivated to get initiated to this vibrant and enriching encounter between calligraphy and painting!

-All Courses and training aim the Middle Age traditional graphics.
+All Courses and training aim at the Middle Age traditional graphics.